basemprince/pogo-pvp-assistant/README.md

 (Work In Progress) This repository contains a Python script that assists players during Pokémon GO PVP battles.
 The script uses Pokémon and league-specific information from JSON files to display the move-set for each Pokémon, based on the recommended move-set from the PvPoke database.
 It also provides move counts and recommendations for move timings to help players avoid throwing moves on alignment.

 # Features
-* Automatic league detection (Great, Ultra, or Master) based on the Pokémon's CP
+* Auto league detection (Great, Ultra, or Master) based on the Pokémon's CP
 * Displays the move-set suggested based on PvPoke recommendations and their counts
 * Calculates the best move timing to avoid throwing on alignment and giving opponent free turns
+* A counter for the opponent switch out timer

 # To-Do
 * Automate finding the ROI location for Pokémon information to make it work with any phone / resolution